-Ultimately, Hamilton ended the 2021 Formula 1 season with eight wins, including a huge comeback drive on the 2021 Sao Paulo Grand Prix, which he won from 10th place.
+Ultimately, Hamilton ended the 2021 Formula 1 season with eight wins, including a huge comeback drive in the 2021 Sao Paulo Grand Prix, in which he won from 10th place on the grid.

 Moreover, he had recovered from last to fifth on Saturday's Sprint Qualifying (after he was disqualified for a failure on the rear wing of his car) and then won Sunday's race after receiving another penalty (five-place grid penalty).

 He reached his 100th Formula 1 win at the 2021 Russian Grand Prix and had previously achieved his 100th Pole Position at the 2021 Spanish Grand Prix.

 Hamilton started the 2022 season knowing that Mercedes' challenger for the year wasn't a great car, but he stated that the team would simply fight with what it had and try to improve each time.

 The year started with Hamilton taking his 183rd podium at the season-opening race at Bahrain, with a third place that he inherited after the two Red Bull cars failed towards the end of the race.

 On 19 June 2022, Hamilton extended his record of most podiums by a driver in Formula 1 history with another third place in the 2022 Canadian Grand Prix, the ninth race of the 2022 Formula 1 campaign.